sergiosouzalima/forked-netlify-nim-test/README.md

-# Nim First Web Site
+# Nim Web Site on Netlify
 Minimum example of using Nim language on Netlify.
 [Forked from demotomohiro/netlify-nim-test repository](https://github.com/demotomohiro/netlify-nim-test)

 [Visit the web page generated from this repository](https://nim-first-website.netlify.com/)